-Lindsey Takes The Sting Our Of Wasps & Hornets
+Lindsey Takes The Sting Out Of Wasps & Hornets

 Wasps and hornets commonly cause problems for homeowners during the spring and summer.
-They spend their whole lives in search of food and new nesting locations for the development of new populations.
+They spend their whole lives searching for food and new nesting locations for the development of new populations.
 Paper wasps, yellow jackets, and bald-faced hornets get aggressive when they feel the need to defend their nests, so having hives near homes and businesses is a threat best handled by professional pest control companies like Lindsey Pest Services of Jacksonville, Florida.

 How We Get Rid Of Wasps And Hornets

 To completely free your property from wasps and hornets, you must remove their nest.
 You could kill off each wasp or hornet you see individually, but as long as the nest remains, you will continue to have problems.
 Getting rid of stinging insects and their nests is a potentially dangerous task, as the nuisance pests’ stings are painful and can also cause severe, potentially life-threatening allergic reactions.
 When a customer calls us about wasps and hornets, we will: